Our Services

 Published on: 4/24/2026

-Red light therapy uses non-ionizing red and near-infrared wavelengths to stimulate cellular repair, reduce inflammation, and accelerate healing in golfer’s elbow, offering a painless, non-invasive complement to rest, ice, and physical therapy supported by trials showing significant pain relief and improved function.
+Red light therapy (RLT) for golfer's elbow uses non-ionizing red and near-infrared wavelengths to stimulate cellular repair, reduce inflammation, and accelerate tendon healing.
+Clinical trials show RLT delivers significant pain relief and improved function, making it a painless, non-invasive complement to rest, ice, and physical therapy.

-Key details on device selection, treatment protocols, safety precautions, and rehabilitation integration can greatly affect your results, so see below for complete guidance before adding RLT to your care plan.
+Key factors—device selection, treatment protocols, safety precautions, and rehabilitation integration—directly impact your results, so review the complete guidance below before adding RLT to your care plan.

 Medial epicondylitis—commonly known as golfer's elbow—causes pain and tenderness on the inner side of the elbow.
 Tennis elbow (lateral epicondylitis) affects the outer side.
 Both conditions stem from overuse of the forearm muscles and tendons, leading to inflammation, microtears and sometimes chronic discomfort.
 While rest, ice and physical therapy remain mainstays of treatment, many people are now exploring red light therapy (RLT) as an adjunct or alternative approach.